Bordered Floer homology with integral coefficients for manifolds with torus boundary: Type sign assignments

 Without loss of generality, assume that $\phi_1$ and $\phi_4$ are bordered flows, and $\phi_2$ and $\phi_3$ are internal flows.

 {\bf{Case 1: $\phi_2$ is a bigon.}} Then $\phi_3$ is a bigon too, and both bigons have the same moving coordinate $i$.
 We have

-where the second equality in each line is the sign formula from \cite{hfz}, and $S_0$ is a function that only depends on the decorated domain.
+where the second equality in each line is the sign formula from \cite{hfz} \footnote{We caution the reader comparing with \cite{hfz} that there is a typo at the end of the proof of \cite[Proposition 5.3]{hfz} -- the formula at the end should be the same as the one at the start of the proof, i.e.\ there should be no $sigma$ in the formula.}, and $S_0$ is a function that only depends on the decorated domain.
 Since $\phi_1$ is a bordered flow, $\x$ and $\x'$ agree at the first $n-1$ coordinates.
 In particular $\e_k(\x) = \e_k(\x')$ for $k<n$, so

 {\bf{Case 1.1.}} Suppose the moving coordinate of $\phi_2$, and hence of $\phi_3$, is $i<n$.
 Then $\phi_1$ and $\phi_2$ do not share moving coordinates, and neither do $\phi_3$ and $\phi_4$.
 It follows that $\phi_2$ and $\phi_3$ have the same decorated domain, so $S_0(f(\phi_2)) = S_0(f(\phi_3))$, hence $\STA(\phi_2)\STA(\phi_3) = 1$.